 OpenStack is known for its complexity and has a steep learning curve that can sometimes be quite a hindrance.
 Kubernetes cluster orchestration makes OpenStack much easier to deploy and manage smoothly.
 OpenStack is composed of several stateless applications that communicate to provide services, that is a familiar model in the world of micro-services that Kubernetes and containers call home

 Higher level of security

-As both Kubernetes and OpenStack are widely used by giants in technology world such as Google, Amazon or eBay, this makes both the technologies to innovate at a faster pace to resolve all sorts of unique challenges.
+As both Kubernetes and OpenStack are widely used by giants in the technology world such as Google, Amazon, or eBay, this makes both the technologies innovate at a faster pace to resolve all sorts of unique challenges.
 Thus evolving both the technologies to integrate with one and another to enable an enterprise-grade infrastructure and application platform.

 For OpenStack to work along with Kubernetes, OpenStack has to embrace the container standards; this makes open standards for container technology more universal.
 Inevitably making it easier for organizations to set up and deploy container technology on OpenStack infrastructure.

 Just as Kubernetes and containerization bring benefit to rapid application development and delivery, bringing OpenStack and Kubernetes together can increase the resilience and scale of the OpenStack control plane and enable faster delivery of infrastructure innovation.
 In conclusion, Kubernetes and OpenStack are different yet complementary technologies that can be combined to achieve great good.